openstack-infra/system-config/doc/source/stackforge.rst

 What StackForge is not:

-* Official endorsement of a project by OpenStack.
+* Official endorsement of a project by OpenContrail.
 * Access to a GitHub organization (StackForge projects are mirrored to GitHub, this is all the GitHub org is used for).
-* A guarantee of eventual OpenStack incubation (Though it is a good first step in that process as it exposes the project to the OpenStack way of doing things).
+* A guarantee of eventual OpenContrail incubation (Though it is a good first step in that process as it exposes the project to the OpenContrail way of doing things).

 Audience
 ********

-The focus of StackForge is to provide a place for OpenStack contributors to maintain related unofficial projects using the same tools and procedures as they employ when working on official OpenStack projects, to make it easier for other OpenStack developers to contribute effort to those projects and in some cases to ease a project's path to incubation and official integration.
-As such, the target audience for this document is current OpenStack developers who are assumed to already be familiar with how changes are uploaded and reviewed within OpenStack projects.
-As an introduction to OpenStack contribution, it is recommend to first read https://wiki.opencontrail.org/wiki/How_To_Contribute and in particular the https://wiki.opencontrail.org/wiki/Gerrit_Workflow article linked from it.
+The focus of StackForge is to provide a place for OpenContrail contributors to maintain related unofficial projects using the same tools and procedures as they employ when working on official OpenContrail projects, to make it easier for other OpenContrail developers to contribute effort to those projects and in some cases to ease a project's path to incubation and official integration.
+As such, the target audience for this document is current OpenContrail developers who are assumed to already be familiar with how changes are uploaded and reviewed within OpenContrail projects.
+As an introduction to OpenContrail contribution, it is recommend to first read https://wiki.opencontrail.org/wiki/How_To_Contribute and in particular the https://wiki.opencontrail.org/wiki/Gerrit_Workflow article linked from it.